- UCAS Code: NN16

 This course is designed for students who want to start a new enterprise, those who want to take over the management of an existing business and those who are aiming for leadership positions

-We also offer some of the best teaching in Human Resource Management (HRM) in both Scotland and the UK.
+We also offer some of the best teachings in Human Resource Management (HRM) in both Scotland and the UK.

 This covers areas such as recruitment and selection, training and developing and managing conflict at work.
 These are an important part of the management process in all organisations.